phyletica/ecoevolity/docs/yaml-config.rst

 tells |eco|_ to run the chain for 75,000 generations, recording a sample every 50th generation (75000/50 = 1500 total samples).
 This is a good starting point.
-For most datasets I have analyzed so far, this has been sufficient.
-If the chain is having mixing problems, then you can increase.
+For most datasets we have analyzed so far, this has been sufficient.
+If the chain is having mixing problems, then you can try increasing these numbers.
+We recommend running several independent chains (analyses) to:

+#.
+Confirm the chains are converging.
-I recommend running several independent chains (analyses) to confirm they are converging and, assuming they converge, increasing the number of samples from the posterior distribution.
+#.
+Increase the number of samples from the posterior distribution (assuming
+    the chains converged).

 *****************